sungwon23/BSRNN/README.md

 ## Train and inference

-### Dependencies:
+### 1. Dependencies:
-used packages are can be installed by
+Used packages are can be installed by:

 ```pip install -r requirements.txt```